 I met so many interesting, lively singles from Latin America and across the globe.
 They told me stories, invited me to events, and introduced me to their friends.
 They wanted to do things in their spare time that was stimulating and challenging.
 My world was changed.

 Within two weeks of arriving in Mexico City, I met my boyfriend.
-That was two years ago, and we are still together today.
+That was three years ago, and we’re still together today.